 Lake George real estate is some of the most expensive in Minnesota, although Lake George house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Lake George is generally considered to be a blue-collar town.
-39.42% of the Lake George workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lake George is a blue-collar town, with 39.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lake George is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lake George who work in sales jobs (16.35%), food service (7.69%), and teaching (7.69%).

 Another notable thing is that Lake George is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.